-Identify unexpected seepage losses downstream from Gravelly Ford consistent with the guidelines in Settlement Paragraph 13(j), in accordance with Paragraphs 13 (c) (1) and 13(c) (2).
+Identify unexpected seepage losses downstream from Gravelly Ford consistent with the guidelines in Settlement Paragraph 13(j), in accordance with Paragraphs 13(c)(1) and 13(c)(2).

 The Settlement requires releases from Millerton Reservoir to meet flow targets along the San Joaquin River from Friant Dam to the confluence with the Merced River, as described in Paragraph 13 and Exhibit B. Exhibit B assumptions for flow targets downstream from Gravelly Ford include losses only in Reach 2A and accretions from Salt and Mud sloughs in Reach 5.
-If losses and diversions exceed Exhibit B assumptions, Paragraph 13(c) directs Reclamation to release water in accordance with the guidelines in Paragraph 13(j) such that the volume and timing of Restoration Flows are not impaired.
-Paragraph 13(c)(1) requires water to be acquired before commencement of full Restoration Flows, which the Secretary will use for additional releases.
+If losses and diversions exceed Exhibit B assumptions, Paragraph 13(c) directs Reclamation to release water in accordance with the guidelines in Paragraph 13(c)(1) requires water to be acquired before commencement of full Restoration Flows, which the Secretary will use for additional releases.
 Paragraph13(j)(iv) requires a methodology to determine whether losses or diversions exceed the levels assumed in Exhibit B before full Restoration Flows are released.